-Regice is returning to Pokémon Go Raids for one weekend only!
+How to take on Regice in Pokémon Go

 - Cloudy weather will boost Regice's Fighting type moves, as well as your Fighting type counters.

-Questions about taking on Regice?
+Questions about taking on Regice in Pokémon Go?

 Do you have any questions about taking on the Legendary Pokémon Regice?
 Got any tips for your fellow Trainers?
-Drop them in the comments below, and be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!
+Drop them in the comments below, and be sure to check out our Complete Pokédex so you too can become a Pokémon Master!

-Caviar butchered an Apple I to make iPhones out of it for some reason

-Why wouldn't you take apart a rare Mac and stick it into an iPhone?